mahmoud/boltons/docs/index.rst

 *boltons should be builtins.*

-**Boltons** is a set of pure-Python utilities in the same spirit as the Python builtins, and yet conspicuously missing from the `the standard library`_, including:
+**Boltons** is a set of pure-Python utilities in the same spirit as — and yet conspicuously missing from — the `the standard library`_,
+including:

-  * Atomic file saving, bolted on with :mod:`fileutils`
+  * :func:`Atomic file saving <boltons.fileutils.atomic_save>`, bolted on with
+    :mod:`~boltons.fileutils`
-  * A highly-optimized :class:`OrderedMultiDict`, in :mod:`dictutils`
+  * A highly-optimized :class:`~boltons.dictutils.OrderedMultiDict`,
+    in :mod:`boltons.dictutils`
-  * Two types of ``PriorityQueue``, in :mod:`queueutils`
+  * Two types of :class:`~boltons.queueutils.PriorityQueue`, in
-  * "Chunked" and "windowed" iteration, among many others, in :mod:`iterutils`
+    :mod:`boltons.queueutils`
+  * :func:`Chunked <boltons.iterutils.chunked>` and :func:`windowed
+    <boltons.iterutils.windowed>` iteration, in :mod:`boltons.iterutils`
-  * A full-featured ``TracebackInfo`` type, for representing stack traces, in :mod:`tbutils`
+  * A full-featured :class:`~boltons.tbutils.TracebackInfo` type, for
+    representing stack traces, in :mod:`boltons.tbutils`

 And that's just a small selection.
 As of |today|, ``boltons`` is
 |b_type_count| types and |b_func_count| functions spread across
 |b_mod_count| modules.

-.. appx 50, 75, and 23, respectively, as of initial docs writing
+.. counts are appx 50, 75, and 23, respectively, as of initial docs writing

 .. _the standard library: https://docs.python.org/2.7/library/index.html